TheLittlePrincess/Final_project/README.md

 ## Process
-- Created a [schema](https://github.com/TheLittlePrincess/Final_project/blob/main/screenshots/Initial_ETL.png) based on the data first gathered
+- Created a schema based on the data first gathered
 - Created a Database  in AWS
-- Created the tables in pgAdmin based on the QuickDBD [sql](https://github.com/TheLittlePrincess/Final_project/blob/main/Initial_ETL.sql) export
+- Created the tables in pgAdmin based on the QuickDBD sql export
-- Consolidated the zip code and income data into a single [file](https://github.com/TheLittlePrincess/Final_project/blob/main/full_zip_codes.csv)
+- Consolidated the zip code and income data into a single file
-- [Cleaned](https://github.com/TheLittlePrincess/Final_project/blob/main/waste_data_etl.ipynb) the waste collection data and filtered to only utilize the 2017 data
+- Cleaned the waste collection data and filtered to only utilize the 2017 data
-- We filtered and merged the garbage and waste route data into the [Routes_2017_weight data](https://github.com/TheLittlePrincess/Final_project/blob/main/routes_2017_weight.csv)  - now we have the waste weight per route
+- We filtered and merged the garbage and waste route data into the Routes_2017_weight_data file - now we have the waste weight per route
-- We sampled pairs of zip codes and routes [Preliminary_zip_route_weight.csv](https://github.com/TheLittlePrincess/Final_project/blob/main/old_files/Preliminary_zip_route_weight.csv) in order to append household income data to have a preliminary dataset to run our machine learning model
+- We sampled pairs of zip codes and routes, Preliminary_zip_route_weight.csv, in order to append household income data to have a preliminary dataset to run our machine learning model
-- During week one, we used the extracted sample data to create a linear regression [model](https://github.com/TheLittlePrincess/Final_project/blob/main/old_files/ML_rough_model.ipynb) in order to complete a predictive analysis and to show the relationship between the variables of income and waste output
+- During week one, we used the extracted sample data to create a linear regression model in order to complete a predictive analysis and to show the relationship between the variables of income and waste output

 (Deliverable 2 starts below)